iraycd/django-audiotracks/README.rst

 the pattern ``"^(?P<username>[\w\._-]+)/music"``, a URL such as /bob/music/track/love-forever will look for the track which slug is love-forever and has been uploaded by bob.
 A user who is logged in and owns the track can see links to the edit page for this track.
-The default template just uses the HTML5 audio element to embed the track on the page, but of course you can replace it with a more sophisticated solution such as JavaScript player with Flash fallback.

 Delete
 ______